NOTIF-API/scp-600v/README.md

   is_scp_can_damage_me: false
   # Max healt
   maxhealt: 400
-  # Percentage to spawn stsp at the beginning of the game
+  # Percentage to spawn scp at the beginning of the game
   percent_to_spawn: 25
   # determines if SCP-600 will take damage over its lifetime
   can_bleading: true